gportella/Nucleic-Acids-structure-and-thermodynamics/NA_protein_interaction/readme.md

 ## How to compile

-Requires Gromacs 2016
+Use ```cmake .; make ``` to compile.
+Requires that Gromacs 2016 is sourced in the path.

-It compiles as standalone application, it is not merged into the gmx "name_tool" mechanism for convenience.
+It compiles as standalone application, it is not merged into the gmx "name_tool".

 Once compiled ./interact -h should give you the options.
 These should be documented fine, but just in case you can also check the code.